 1. They Provide Online Privacy

-VPNs have been around for about two decades, but have only picked up global popularity with everyday users in recent years.
-This is in no small part due to the efforts of government agencies like NSA and GHCQ to actively spy on their citizens.
-When Edward Snowden publicized the NSA’s Prism program, everyone got a harsh reality check.
-People then flocked to VPN providers to hide their online activity and regain their online privacy; that is if they ever had it in the first place.
+VPNs have been around for about two decades but have only gained global popularity with everyday users in recent years.
+This is in no small part due to the efforts of government agencies like the NSA and GHCQ to actively spy on their citizens.

 2. Help with Online Streaming

 Streaming services are always geo-restricted, but a good streaming VPN can help you unblock these services from wherever you are.
 With a rise in internet users, streaming services like Netflix and devices like Kodi are more popular than ever.
-With VPNs, you can unblock Netflix and all other streaming services and hide your activity as well.
-This is especially important for Kodi users, who use free streaming links quite often.

 3. Help Bypass Censorship

-The Internet is restricted all around the world for some reason or another.
-A small example is schools and workplaces blocking access to entertainment websites and services.
-A bigger example is countries like Iran, Saudi Arabia, UAE, China, etc. blocking huge parts of the internet like Wikipedia, news websites, social media, etc. With VPNs, you can overcome these filters and browse the web freely.
+A bigger example is countries like Iran, Saudi Arabia, UAE, China, etc., blocking huge parts of the internet, such as Wikipedia, news websites, social media, etc. With VPNs, you can overcome these filters and browse the web freely.
 Even many of these countries have banned the use of VPNs.

 Analyze Your VPN Needs